-As a distance student or faculty member, the University of Illinois Library will mail you books from our collection.
+The University of Illinois Library will mail books from our collection to students and faculty members taking part in Illinois Online programs or courses who are living at a distance from campus.
 Distance learners living in Illinois can also use I-Share to request books.
 Distance learners living outside of Illinois but near another academic library may want to consider taking advantage of one of our Reciprocal Borrowing Agreements.

 If you only need a chapter or two, and want to avoid paying postage to return the book, consider using the DocExpress service.
 For detailed instructions, see the Request Articles tab in this guide.

 To request a library book, follow these steps:

 Check to see if the book is available.
 In the example below, this item is not checked out.
 If the item is available, click on the "Request" link circled.

 After you have placed your request, you will receive the book by UPS within 10-14 days.
 Books will be mailed to the address listed in your Enterprise Account.
 Click on University of Illinois at Urbana-Champaign to log into the correct system and to see which address is associated with your account.